The essential skeleton of a degeneration of algebraic varieties: The essential skeleton of a Calabi-Yau variety

 (the scaling factor $d$ is caused by the renormalization of the discrete valuation on $K'$). \end{proof}

 \begin{theorem} Assume that $k=\C$ and denote by $n$ the relative dimension of $X$ over $C$.
 Suppose that $X$ is projective over $C$ and that $K_X$ is trivial over $C$.
 Let $F$ be a general fiber of the morphism $X\to C$.
 Then $\Sk(X_K)$ has dimension $n$ if and only if the monodromy transformation around $s\in \cC$ on $H^n(F(\C),\Q)$ has a Jordan block of size $n+1$.
-If this holds, and $h^{i,0}(F)=0$ for $0<i<n$, then $\Sk(X_K)$ is a $\Q$-homology sphere. \end{theorem} \begin{proof} By Lemma \ref{lemm:bc} and the Semi-Stable Reduction Theorem we can assume that $X$ has a projective $snc$-model $\cY$ over $\cC$ such that $\cY_s$ is reduced.
+If this holds, $X$ has a projective $snc$-model $\cY$ over $\cC$ such that $\cY_s$ is reduced, and $h^{i,0}(F)=0$ for $0<i<n$, then $\Sk(X_K)$ has the $\Q$-homology of an $n$-sphere. \end{theorem} \begin{proof} By Lemma \ref{lemm:bc} and the Semi-Stable Reduction Theorem we can assume that $X$ has a projective $snc$-model $\cY$ over $\cC$ such that $\cY_s$ is reduced, by replacing $K$ by a suitable finite extension.
 For every integer $i\geq 0$, we denote by the degree $i$ nearby cohomology of $\cY$ at $s$; here $R\psi_{\cY}(\Z)$ denotes the complex of nearby cycles with $\Z$-coefficients associated to $\cY$.
 By \cite{steenbrink}, the spaces $\mathbf{H}^i$ carry a canonical mixed Hodge structure, whose weight filtration coincides with the monodromy filtration.
 In particular, there exists a Jordan block of monodromy of size $n+1$ on $\mathbf{H}^n_{\Q}$ if and only if $W_0\mathbf{H}^n_{\Q}\neq 0$.

 By \cite[5.1]{berk-limit} and its proof, the $\Q$-vector space $W_0\mathbf{H}^i_{\Q}$ is canonically isomorphic to the degree $i$ singular cohomology of $X_K^{\an}$, for every $i\geq 0$.
 Since $X_K^{\an}$ is homotopy equivalent to $\Sk(X_K)$ by Corollary \ref{cor-defret}, we see that $W_0\mathbf{H}^n_{\Q}$ can only be different from zero if the dimension of $\Sk(X_K)$ is equal to $n$.
 We will now prove the converse implication.
 Suppose that $\Sk(X_K)$ has dimension $n$ and let $\omega$ be a relative volume form on $X$ over $C$ such that $\omega$ extends to a global section of $\omega_{\cY/\cC}(\log \cY_s)$ that generates $\omega_{\cY/\cC}(\log \cY_s)$ at at least one generic point of $\cY_s$ (modulo shrinking $\cC$, such $\omega$ always exists).
 Then it follows from \cite[4.5.5]{MuNi} that $\Sk(X_K)$ is the simplicial subspace of $\Sk(\cY)$ spanned by the vertices corresponding to the irreducible components $E$ of $\cY_s$ such that $\omega$ generates $\omega_{\cY/\cC}(\log \cY_s)$ at the generic point of $E$.
 Since $\Sk(X_K)$ has dimension $n$, we can find such components $E_1,\ldots,E_n$ that intersect in a point.
 Denote by $D$ the union of $n$-fold intersection points of components of $\cY_s$.
 Then by reduction modulo $t$, $\omega$ induces an element of